cmharlow/rialto-wiki/Getting-Started-(Dev-Env).md

 # Authorization

-Both the RIALTO SPARQL Proxy lambda and the Rebuild Trigger lambda expose HTTP APIs.
+Both the RIALTO SPARQL Proxy lambda and the Entity Resolver service expose HTTP APIs.
 We control access to these APIs using API keys, via AWS API Gateway.
 Clients, such as the tools we build for the RIALTO Combine (data pipeline/ETL, if you will), can connect to RIALTO Core using these API keys.
-Read more about [Combine/Core integration](https://github.com/sul-dlss/rialto/wiki/RIALTO-Combine-Core-Integration).
+Read more about [Combine/Core integration](https://github.com/sul-dlss/rialto/wiki/RIALTO-Combine-Core-Integration), and see [shared_configs](https://github.com/sul-dlss/shared_configs/blob/rialto-etl-prod/config/settings/production.yml) for URLs and API keys.

 # Network